What is National Chocolate Day

-It may seem hard, but it actually is easier than you think!
-Follow this recipe for 4 easy and fun ways to experiment with making your own truffle from scratch for your next party.
-All you'll need is some cream, some chocolate chips and a tiny bit of time: https://www.youtube.com/watch?v=PbgvMonjHGU
+It may seem hard, but it’s actually easier than you think!
+Follow this recipe for 4 easy and fun ways to experiment with making your own truffle from scratch.
+All you'll need is some cream, some chocolate chips and a tiny bit of time.

 Tour a local chocolatier

-What better way to get up and personal with the process that chocolate goes through from bean to bar at a local chocolate factory or chocolatier.
+Get an up-close look at the process that chocolate goes through from bean to bar at a local chocolate factory or chocolatier.
 Most places have tours available to the public and are more than happy to share their knowledge, experience, and love of the chocolate profession and trade.
-So hop on the internet, do a quick search and see what you can find, and take a tour!

 Share a bar with your friends

-Bring a chocolate bar into work with you today.
-Split one with a friend when you meet up.
-Share a bar with your significant other.
-Chocolate is amazing, friends are amazing and human connection over chocolate is one of the most beautiful things!
-Most people like chocolate, and really, even if they don't you know they'll appreciate the offer to spend a moment with them and chat.
+Chocolate is amazing, friends are amazing, and human connection over chocolate is one of the most beautiful things!
+Most people like chocolate, and really, even if they don't, you know they'll appreciate the offer to spend a moment with them and chat.

 Why We Love National Chocolate Day

-One study showed that people who ate chocolate compounds had better cognitive performance and reported less ‘mental fatigue’ than the control group!
-This may have something with how the chemicals in chocolate interact with our brain: releasing serotonin, dopamine, and endorphins and giving us a good dose of antioxidants.
+One study showed that people who ate chocolate compounds had better cognitive performance and reported less mental fatigue than the control group.
+This may have something to do with how the chemicals in chocolate interact with our brain: releasing serotonin, dopamine, and endorphins and giving us a good dose of antioxidants.

-Another study shows that ingestion of dark chocolate prior to eating at an all-you-can-eat buffet was correlated with a 17% lower calorie intake for participants! that means that you now have permission to eat your chocolate dessert before the meal!
-Hurray!
+Another study revealed that ingestion of dark chocolate prior to eating at an all-you-can-eat buffet triggered a 17% lower calorie intake for participants!
+It’s all about the sugar.